 Finding #1: Community colleges and K-12 boards of trustees are responsible for inventory control.
-However, after interviewing ALL board of trustee presidents it was evident they were unaware of their obligations under the law
+However, after interviewing ALL board of trustee presidents it was evident they were unaware of their obligations under the law.

-Cupertino Union School District Response: We agree that Boards are responsible for inventory control.
+Response: We agree with this finding, that Boards are responsible for inventory control.
 However, it is not known whether or not Community College Boards and other K-12 Boards of Trustees are aware of their obligations under the law.